dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 This application can be configured (see config.py) to create your own specialized AI assistant.

-Demo: https://bmae.edocloud.be (running the app, the db, and a reverse proxy on an Azure virtual machine)

 ## Features

 - AI Python framework: Langchain